SeleniumHQ/seleniumhq.github.io/README.md

 % hugo server
 ```

-A full contribution guideline can be see at [contributing](https://selenium.dev/documentation/en/contributing/)
+A full contribution guideline can be seen at [contributing](https://selenium.dev/documentation/en/contributing/)

 ## How to get involved?